 The school uses a variety of extrinsic rewards that support pupils by encouraging pro-social behaviour, while allowing them to recognise their own achievements and success.
 These help to encourage emotional regulation, which is at the heart of helpful behaviour.
-These are outlined in Appendix 2 and 3 and over time help pupils to develop intrinsic motivation as a result of pride in their achievements.
-Rewards and consequences that can follow certain behaviours are made explicit, without the need to enforce 'sanctions' that can shame and ostracise children and young people from their peers.
+These are outlined in Appendix 2.
+Over time, pupils are supported to develop intrinsic motivation because of pride in their achievements.
+Rewards and consequences, that can follow certain behaviours, are made explicit without the need to enforce 'sanctions' that can shame and ostracise children and young people from their peers.